valar/cli/README.md

 ### Configuration

 > By default, Valar uses the default valarconfig file in `$HOME/.valar/config`.
-If the `VALARCONFIG` environment variable does exist, `valar` uses the an effective configuration that is the result of merging the files listed in the `VALARCONFIG` variable.
+If the `VALARCONFIG` environment variable does exist, `valar` uses an effective configuration that is the result of merging the files listed in the `VALARCONFIG` variable.

 #### Dump the current configuration as YAML
 ```